• Skip to primary navigation

 September 30, 2019 by Chaz Gary Leave a Comment

 Many renters barely even skim their rental agreement before signing their name at the bottom.
-Most renters are primarily concerned with the monthly charges, one time only fees, required deposits and other financial matters.
+Most renters are primarily concerned with the monthly charges, one-time fees, required deposits, and other financial matters.
 Once they verify this information is accurate according to their conversations with the leasing agent, they often sign the agreement with no questions asked.
-This is a mistake because a rental agreement is a legal contract which may have a host of important information which the renter should be aware of before signing the document.
+This is a mistake because a rental agreement is a legal contract that may have a host of important information which the renter should be aware of before signing the document.
+At 2nd Chance Apartment, we understand the importance of knowing your rental agreement and offer various resources to help renters.

 Considering a Roommate?

-Those who are considering the possibility of a roommate may mistakenly believe this is possible because they are living alone and have two bedrooms and two bedrooms.
+Those who are considering the possibility of a roommate may mistakenly believe this is possible because they are living alone and have two bedrooms.
 These uninformed renters may see an opportunity to share their rent with another.
 However, some rental agreements strictly prohibit renters from soliciting their own roommates and allowing an additional person to move into the apartment after the lease is already signed.
-Renters who violate this agreement may face harsh penalties.
-These penalties may even include eviction.
+Renters who violate this agreement may face harsh penalties, including eviction.

-Renters who want to have the option of a roommate should ideally make this decision before the contract is signed.
-This will enable the homeowner to put provisions into the contract to allow for the renter to add an additional resident at any time.
-The leasing agent may still require final approval of your roommate but this approval process will likely be dependent on the results of a background check as well as a check of the potential roommate’s finances.
+To avoid these consequences, renters who want to have the option of a roommate should ideally make this decision before the contract is signed.
+This will enable the homeowner to include provisions in the contract that allow the renter to add an additional resident at any time.
+The leasing agent may still require final approval of your roommate, but this approval process will likely be dependent on the results of a background check and a review of the potential roommate’s finances.
+To learn more about rental applications and background checks, visit our Rental Applications page.

 Want to Adopt a Pet?